telerik/ajax-docs/controls/asyncupload/how-to/how-to-persist-uploaded-files.md

 ---
 title: How to Persist Uploaded Files
-page_title: How to Persist Uploaded Files | RadAsyncUpload for ASP.NET AJAX Documentation
+page_title: How to Persist Uploaded Files - RadAsyncUpload
-description: How to Persist Uploaded Files
+description: Check our Web Forms article about How to Persist Uploaded Files.
 slug: asyncupload/how-to/how-to-persist-uploaded-files
 tags: how,to,persist,uploaded,files
 published: True